dominiccoey/essays/elbo/index.md

 ---
 #### May 23, 2025

 The [evidence lower bound](https://en.wikipedia.org/wiki/Evidence_lower_bound) (ELBO) pops up in a broad range of technical fields.
 Like entropy or convolutions or Markov processes or convex duality, it's a highly leveraged concept.
 If you understand it, you have insights into a variety of different areas more or less for free—it's just a matter of understanding how the components of the ELBO map to the particular application at hand.
-An incomplete list of applications and fields includes statistics (the EM algorithm, variational Bayes, empirical Bayes), ML (variational autoencoders, diffusion models), statistical physics (variational statistical mechanics), computational biology (modeling single-cell gene expression), neuroscience (the free-energy principle), and information theory (iterative decoding).
+An incomplete list of applications and fields includes statistics (the EM algorithm, variational Bayes, empirical Bayes), ML (variational autoencoders, diffusion models), statistical physics (variational statistical mechanics), computational biology (modeling single-cell gene expression) and neuroscience (the free-energy model of the brain).

 This note explains the ELBO and how it applies in the examples above.